profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 If you want to setup a blaster, first you have to understand the general mechanics of the `blaster.h` prop.
 A blaster is always on (unless a dedicated Power button is added).
 The `blaster.h` prop offers three "modes": Stunt, Kill and Auto.
 Also, you have a certain number of shots until you need to reload.
 And you have a certain chance of your weapon randombly jamming.

 # Hardware
+You will need a ProffieOS compatible board, at least two momentary buttons and at least one LED to illuminate each fire action, plus a speaker.
+Please note that button behaviour differs from the saber props.
+As such you can have Fire (required), Mode (required), Power, Reload, Clip and/or Range.
+Most are of momentary type, except Clip that can be latching.
+Both for momentary and latching switches when it is closed a clip is assumed to be in, while open is assumed as a Clip not present.
+Speaker is handled exactly the same as in the saber version, and so are the blades.
+The main difference is that in your hardware installation you will probably use fixed illumination elements rather than removable ones.
-We will assume for exposition purposes that you will be using a Proffie V2.2 board.
-You will have two buttons, a WS2812B strip on the weapon barrel, powered by LED 2 (pin 19), plus a Red LED for an accent powered by LED 4 (pin 5).
+For exposition purposes we will assume that you will be using a Proffie V2.2 board.
+Also, you will have two buttons, a WS2812B strip on the weapon barrel, powered by LED 2 (pin 19), plus a Red LED for an accent powered by LED 4 (pin 5).
 You will connect your Fire button (trigger) to Button1 (pin 21) and your Mode button (selector) to Button2 (pin 23).
-Optionally, you can connect either a Power button, or a Clip Detect switch to Button3 (pin 22), and of course an OLED.
+Optionally, you can connect either a Power button,a Reload or a Clip switch to Button3 (pin 22), and of course an OLED.

 # Soundfonts
 You will need at least one blaster soundfont.
 There are some free soundfonts only a search away.